-Sony appears to believe in the franchise just as well after bringing Horizon Zero Dawn to PC in 2020 and greenlighting a sequel that’s set to release in February 2022.
+Sony appears to have a lot of faith in the franchise as Horizon Zero Dawn was ported to PC in 2020 and followed by a sequel, Horizon Forbidden West.

-The PC port addresses many of the performance issues present in the console version while opening the floodgates for more PlayStation PC releases down the road.
+Definitely a win for fans, as this version addresses many of the performance issues present in the console version while opening the floodgates for Days Gone PC mods.

-After Hideo Kojima and Konami’s messy divorce, Sony swooped in to provide the revered Japanese developer with the necessary funds and creative freedom to get started on his next project.
+After Hideo Kojima and Konami’s messy divorce, Sony swooped in to offer the revered Japanese developer the funds and creative freedom needed for his next project.